mehdignu/encounter/README.md

 Version: 1.0

-Simple but powerful social events scheduler website
+Simple but powerful social events scheduler website, Build from scratch using the awesome power of pure HTML, CSS, PHP, and JS, baby.

 ## Features ##